EMBL-EBI-SUBS/api-tester/README.md

 The tests are run using Gradle you don't need to have Gradle installed as the project ships with it's own gradle wrapper.
 To run the API tests 4 properties are required, these are set by default to point at the current USI development deployment and can be overridden by defining an `application.properties` file in the project root.

 You can find an example properties [file](application.properties.example) there that can serve as a template.
-If no properties file ii provided the tests will still run against the current USI development API.
+If no properties file is provided the tests will still run against the current USI development API.
 The default property values are:
 ````
 submitterEmail=api-tester@ebi.ac.uk
 teamName=api-tester